EncyclopediaWorld/geolive/README.md

 [![APIs](https://img.shields.io/badge/Live_APIs-12+-34d399)]()
 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=EncyclopediaWorld.geolive)

-> **One page.
-Zero backend.
-The entire living Earth in your browser.**
+> **The entire living Earth in your browser.**

-GeoLive is a **single HTML file** that transforms your browser into a real-time geographic intelligence command center.
-No server, no build step, no API keys — just open it and watch the planet breathe.
+GeoLive transforms your browser into a real-time geographic intelligence command center.
+Just open it and watch the planet breathe.

 ---